 Your doctor may also consider a procedure called left atrial appendage closure.

-In this procedure, doctors insert a catheter through a vein in the leg and guide it to the upper right heart chamber (right atrium).
-Doctors then make a small hole in the wall between the upper heart chambers and guide the catheter to the upper left heart chamber (left atrium).
+In this procedure, doctors insert a catheter through a vein in the leg and eventually guide it to the upper left heart chamber (left atrium).
 A device called a left atrial appendage closure device is then inserted through the catheter to close a small sac (appendage) in the left atrium.

 This may reduce the risk of blood clots in certain people with atrial fibrillation, as many blood clots that occur in atrial fibrillation form in the left atrial appendage.
-People who may be candidates for this procedure include those who don't have heart valve problems, who have an increased risk of blood clots and bleeding, and who are aren't able to take anticoagulants or they aren't effective.
+Candidates for this procedure may include those who don't have heart valve problems, who have an increased risk of blood clots and bleeding, and who are aren't able to take anticoagulants.
 Your doctor will evaluate you and determine if you're a candidate for the procedure.

 You may need to make lifestyle changes that improve the overall health of your heart, especially to prevent or treat conditions such as high blood pressure and heart disease.
 Your doctor may suggest several lifestyle changes, including: